Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 "This is not a coincidence."

-My intuition, along with the nightmares I've endured for twenty years, was sharply telling me that this was no accident.
+My intuition, my nightmares from the past twenty years, all sharply told me that this was no accident.

 "I would never mistake that scent!
 It is etched into my very bones!"